cups/Binary-fun/README.md

 ## You

-Maybe you are in a  similar boat to me in that you did not study CS formally so skipped this important part of your trade, or put it off.
-Maybe you are just struggling to understand all the palaver about binary and bitwise operations.
+Maybe you are also self taught and did not study CS formally, or you skipped this important part of your trade, or you just put it off.
+Perhaps you are just struggling to understand all the palaver about binary and bitwise operations.
 These files might help, I hope so.

-Maybe you want an accompaniment to your own digestion of "Hackers Delight".
+It could be that you want an accompaniment to your own digestion of "Hackers Delight".

 ## Usage